Fábio Pacheco: Marítimo

 Pacheco agreed to a three-year contract with Marítimo 10 June 2017, on a three-year deal as their first signing of the transfer window.
 On 21 October, away to his former employers, he was sent off in the 65th minute with his team winning 1–0, eventually falling 3–1.
 On 18 December, he scored the equaliser in a 3–1 loss away to eventual champions FC Porto.

 Pacheco played precisely half of the Madeirans games that season (22 in all competitions), being suspended in March 2018 by chairman Carlos Pereira after an alleged subpar performance in the 5–0 defeat against S.L.
 Benfica.

 Moreirense

 On 6 June 2018, Pacheco signed a two-year deal with Moreirense, having rescinded his link to Marítimo.
 He was sent off again on his return to Setúbal on 3 August the following year, in the 35th minute of a 1–0 loss in the second round of the Taça da Liga.
 On 23 February 2020 he scored his first goal for the team from Moreira de Cónegos, the winner in a 2–1 home victory over C.D.
 Santa Clara.

 In June 2021, with his contract due to expire, Pacheco renewed for two more years.
+The following 3 January, he played his 98th top-flight game for the club in a 2–1 loss at Tondela, thereby taking Jorge Duarte's record.
+That season ended with relegation, followed by instant return as champions, with the captain contributing one goal to the 3–0 home win against S.C.U.
+Torreense on 20 August 2022.

+AVS

+On 30 June 2023, Pacheco signed for AVS Futebol SAD, a new second-tier team founded as a merger between U.D.
+Vilafranquense and C.D.
+Aves.